UBCDingXin/cGAN-KD/README.md

 # Distilling and Transferring Knowledge via cGAN-generated Samples for Image Classification and Regression

-This repository provides the source codes for the experiments in our paper. <br />
+This repository provides the source codes for the experiments in our paper at https://arxiv.org/abs/2104.03164. <br />
 If you use this code, please cite
 ```text